Updated May 2021

-What tends to happen when people get FullStory up and running on their site is they quickly find themselves watching session after session after session with no end in sight.
+Often, when people get FullStory up and running on their site, they quickly find themselves watching session after session after session with no end in sight.
 Before long, they ask one of the most common questions we hear at FullStory:

 How many sessions do I actually need to watch?